 The word Gnostic comes from the Greek word gnosis, which means “personal knowledge” or “recognition.”
-The term was used as a self-description by a diverse and highly creative religious movement that began around the start of the Christian era and continued for several centuries before it was obliterated by religious persecution.
-Beginning in the 19th century, in an interesting parallel with the 18th century revival of Druidry, the fragments of ancient Gnostic teachings helped spark a series of modern movements that borrowed the concept of gnosis and the ancient Gnostic teaching that personal experience, rather than dogmatic belief or membership in an organization, can form the heart of a spiritual path.
-As part of the modern Gnostic movement, the GCC affirms that individual experience is central to its own vision of spirituality.
+The term is used to signify our understanding that personal experience, rather than dogmatic belief or membership in an organization, can form the heart of a spiritual path.
+Gnostic, for us, does not imply that we hold the same theology or cosmology the ancient Gnostics did.
+As part of the contemporary Gnostic movement, the GCC affirms that individual experience is central to its vision of spirituality.

-Pelagius was a Christian mystic who was born in Wales in the 4th century, was ordained in the Celtic Church, and taught what later came to be called the Pelagian heresy—the teaching that the salvation of each individual is entirely the result of that individual’s own efforts, and can neither be gained through anyone else’s merits or denied on account of anyone else’s failings.
-This teaching, which contradicted orthodox doctrines of original sin and substituted atonement, nonetheless remained part of the teachings of the Celtic Church, and of many other alternative movements from the Middle Ages to the present.
-As an inheritor of a number of these traditions, the GCC affirms that the value of personal responsibility and personal freedom is central to its own vision of spirituality.
+Pelagius was a Celtic Christian mystic who taught that the salvation of each individual is entirely the result of that individual’s own efforts, and can neither be gained through anyone else’s merits or denied on account of anyone else’s failings.
+As an heir to the teachings of the Celtic Church, the GCC affirms the value of personal responsibility and personal freedom in its vision of spirituality.

-As befits a church founded on the principle of individual spiritual experience, the GCC does not require its members or any person whatsoever to accept any of these teachings, but it does expect its priests and priestesses to be familiar with them, to understand their meaning and value within the GCC’s tradition, and to be able to discuss them intelligently.
+As befits a church founded on the principle of individual spiritual experience, the GCC does not require its members to accept any of these teachings, but it does expect its clergy to be familiar with them, to understand their meaning and value within the GCC’s tradition, and to be able to discuss them intelligently.